kevin-chalmers/set08103/lectures/lecture07/README.md

 ### Step 1: Automate Our Deployment Process

-Fully document the steps in the deployment process.

-Simplify and automate manual steps:
+Deployment should be automated.
+The deployment process and steps involved **must** be fully documented.
+Then we can simplify and automate the manual steps, such as:

 - Packaging code for deployment.
 - Creating virtual machines and containers.